3con/pop_hbase/docs/table.md

 Grab an instance of "PopHbaseTable"
 ------------------------------------

-	// The shorter way from "PopHbase"
+	// Directly from the "PopHbase" instance
 	$myTable = $hbase->table('my_table');
 	assert($myTable instanceof PopHbaseTable);